-Should Your Company Care About Its Net Promoter Score?
+What Is a Net Promoter Score?
+Should Your Company Care About Its NPS?

 You’ve probably heard the question before: “On a scale of 0 to 10, how likely are you to recommend us to a friend or colleague?”